The Alliance for a Healthier World will host a number of events to bring together faculty and students from across all campuses.

 - Collaborative grant writing

 - Communicating science - translating research for accessibility of non-expert audiences

 - Connecting individuals and teams with diverse expertise

 - Glossary of jargon terminology used in specific disciplines plus alternatives

-The Resource Library is being developed over coming months and is anticipated in early 2018.
+The Resource Library is being developed over coming months and is anticipated in mid 2018.
 Please check the "News & Updates section for announcements.

 3. Strategic Communications Support